Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Astrophysical sources of yield uncertainty

 The most fundamental source of uncertainty for a blind survey is due to exoplanet sampling, or the uncertainty that results from ``luck of the draw."
 Occurrence rates describe the mean rate of planets per star.
 Even if we knew the occurrence rates perfectly, we are not guaranteed to find the exact expectation value of planets in our population of target stars\cite{savransky2016}.
 Additionally, the chances of a planet occurring around one star versus another can affect yields.

-Exoplanet sampling uncertainty is a fundamental limit of a blind survey---the only way to fully retire it is to have perfect prior knowledge of every EEC when designing the mission.
+Exoplanet sampling uncertainty is a fundamental limit of a blind survey---the only way to fully retire it is to have perfect prior knowledge of every EEC.
 Precursor extreme-precision radial velocity (EPRV) surveys could identify which stars host EECs and help reduce exoplanet sampling uncertainty while improving the efficiency of HWO\cite{morgan2021a}.
 Simulations of EPRV surveys suggest exoEarths could be detectable around nearly $\sim100$ high priority stars for a range of future dedicated EPRV telescope architectures\cite{crass2021}.
-However, these simulations represent best case scenarios and would take at least a decade after EPRV instrument commissioning, which will be too late to affect the early stages of HWO design.
+However, these simulations represent best case scenarios and would take at least a decade after EPRV instrument commissioning.
+While such precursor information will be useful when conducting HWO's EEC survey, allowing it to achieve faster EEC yields\cite{morgan2021a}, it will come too late to affect the early stages of HWO design when the scale of the mission and key telescope/instrument trades will ultimately dictate the range of accessible targets (addressed in Section \ref{section:paths}).

 We note that a Poisson draw treatment for exoplanet sampling uncertainty is not strictly correct, as it would assume the presence of one planet in a given system does not affect the presence of another planet, which Newton would roundly reject.
 On the one hand, the presence of a planet should rule out nearby planets that would be gravitationally unstable, such that a Poisson draw would tend to concentrate planets around fewer stars and thus be a conservative choice.
 On the other hand, exoplanets may ``flock together," such that the presence of a planet implies a higher likelihood of another planet, making a Poisson draw an optimistic choice.
 Ideally we would distribute planets consistent with known multiplicity rates and check for orbital stability, but empirical multiplicity rates in the HZs of FGK stars are unknown.
 We therefore proceed with Poisson draws and note the possibility that we will underestimate the exoplanet sampling uncertainty.
 We note that compared to the simple numerical alternative of a Monte Carlo success-based draw, in which a maximum of one planet per star is assigned, our method is conservative.